Ocrolus/widget-quickstart/README.md

 ##### Certs

-Running `make initialize_certs` will create two sets of CA signed keys to be utilized by your reverse proxy for the backend and the front end respectively.
-It will copy those cets into the `reverse-proxy` directory.

-Subsequently we need to modify and run the reverse proxy.
+We need to modify and run the reverse proxy.

 Update the /reverse-proxy/Caddyfile reverse-proxy url to localhost rather than the docker network alias.